drewburr/3D_Pinball_Game/guide.md

 - 3 lights associated with the Medal Target Targets.
 - Lights are lit (Commendation Awarded) by hitting all 3 Medal Targets.
   - Hit all 3 targets consecutive times to increase the Commendation.
+  - Lights are extinguished in order after approximately 60 seconds.
 - Indicates which Commendation has been awarded

+| Lights  | Commendation level
-  - 1 light - Level 1 Commendation
+| 1 light | Level 1 Commendation
-  - 2 lights - Level 2 Commendation
+| 2 lights| Level 2 Commendation
-  - 3 lights - Level 3 Commendation (Extra Ball awarded)
+| 3 lights| Level 3 Commendation (Extra Ball awarded)
-- Lights are extinguished in order after approximately 60 seconds.

 ### Targets, Spot Lights